Court piece: Dabba Rang

 Dabba Rang is a complex, logical and interesting game of the rang.
-Unlike 'khula rung' (open rung), each player announces the number of 'sars' (rounds) he would pick or win, the trump or 'rung' suit is not revealed rather a card from that suit is placed face down somewhere by the player who announces the highest number of sars, the rest of the game is the same except no one wins a sar unless the trump suit is revealed by the elimination of a suit from the other team's hand and their insisting upon that they want to 'kat lagana' or cut the ongoing round and thus must know the trump suit.
+Unlike 'khula rung' (open rung), each player announces the number of 'sars' (rounds) he would pick or win, the trump or 'rung' suit is not revealed rather a card from that suit is placed face down somewhere by the player who announces the highest number of sars, the rest of the game is the same except no one wins a sar unless the trump suit is revealed by the elimination of a suit from the other team's hand.
+The opposing player claims that he is out of specific color suit that's being played and demands hidden suit be revealed.
+There are variations where opposing team can either cut or let go and cut later the ongoing suit.
 Thus the primary objective of the other team is to reveal the trump suite asap and that of the boss team is to keep it concealed.
 If the number of sars previously declared is picked up, the game is won.
 Some players like to allow the rule of using two aces at same time to get the declared number of "Sars".